-For 2023, the RTUs with performance factors had two equally weighted measures which include 1) average threeyear FFO per Unit growth, and 2) total relative unitholder return compared to the S&P/TSX Capped REIT Index over a three-year period.
-Both measures align with Killam's strategic objectives and are drivers for increasing unitholder value, with the underlying objective of the RTU Plan being to focus executives on the achievement of long-term strategic objectives in addition to meeting short-term business and financial objectives contained in Killam's annual business plan.
+For 2024, the RTUs with performance factors had two equally weighted measures, which include: (1) average three-year FFO per Unit growth, and (2) total relative unitholder return compared to the S&P/TSX Capped REIT Index over a three-year period.
+Both measures align with Killam's strategic objectives and are drivers for increasing unitholder value, with the underlying objective of the RTU Plan being for executives to focus on the achievement of long-term strategic objectives in addition to meeting short-term business and financial objectives contained in Killam's annual business plan.